Death row inmate points to biased juror as execution nears

 The new revelation involving Juror A comes when the state is prepared to execute Hall on Dec.
 5 via the electric chair — an execution method increasingly being selected by Tennessee inmates over lethal injection.

+In Tennessee, the state's primary execution method is lethal injection but inmates can choose electrocution if they were convicted of crimes before January 1999.

+Nationally, electrocution is a rarely-used option — partially due to it being legal in only six states.
+However, it's a method that has been requested by three out of the five past death row inmates since Tennessee started resuming executions in August 2018.

-Yet it’s unclear if the information will delay the execution.
+Yet it’s unclear if the information about Juror A will delay the execution.
 A judge has scheduled a hearing to listen to both sides Thursday in Chattanooga, roughly two hours southeast of Nashville, after initially tossing out two other petition requests submitted by Hall’s attorneys.

 “If procedurally proper, this Court would be inclined to conclude that petition states a colorable claim — one which still must be proven by petitioner before he would be entitled to relief — and consider the petition on its merits,” wrote Criminal Court Judge Don Poole earlier this month.